 The instantaneous regret at time $t$ is determined by both the binary abstention variable $B_t$ and the observation $X_t$.
 Based on the outcome of the abstention option, we now discuss two complementary settings.
 In the \emph{fixed-regret} setting, the abstention option incurs a constant regret.
 Opting for abstention ($B_t = 1$) leads to a deterministic regret of $c > 0$, in contrast to the initial regret linked to arm $A_t$ when not selecting abstention ($B_t = 0$), which is given by $\mu_1 - X_t$.

-Alternatively, in the \emph{fixed-reward} setting, the reward of the abstention option is predetermined to be $c\in \mathbb R$.\footnote{With a slight abuse of notation, we employ the symbol $c$ to represent the abstention regret and the abstention reward within their respective settings.
-The surrounding context, nonetheless, should elucidate the exact meaning of $c$.} Since the abstention reward $c$ may potentially surpass $\mu_1$, the best possible expected reward at a single time step is $\mu_1\vee c := \max\{ \mu_1, c\}$.
-If the agent decides to abstain ($B_t = 1$), it guarantees a deterministic reward of $c$, leading to a regret of $\mu_1\vee c-c$.
-Conversely, if $B_t=0$, the agent receives a per-time reward $X_t$, resulting in a regret of $\mu_1\vee c- X_t$.
+In the \emph{fixed-reward} setting, the reward of the abstention option is $c\in \mathbb R$.\footnote{With a slight abuse of notation, we use the symbol $c$ to represent the abstention regret and the abstention reward within their respective settings.
+The surrounding context should elucidate the exact meaning of~$c$.} Since the abstention reward $c$ may be larger than $\mu_1$, the highest expected reward at each time step is $\mu_1\vee c := \max\{ \mu_1, c\}$.
+If the agent decides to abstain ($B_t = 1$), it is guaranteed a deterministic reward of $c$, leading to a regret of $\mu_1\vee c-c$.
+If $B_t=0$, the agent receives a reward of $X_t$, resulting in a regret of $\mu_1\vee c- X_t$.

 See Figure~\ref{figure_model} for a schematic of our model in the two settings.